geistSpliced/geistSpliced/README.md

 # the interferin' wayward snek
-ayo. username's pronounced "rough spriggan"; I indeed have a Beyblade phase back then.
+"creative" writer / tech (and web design) specialist

-most of the time I go by the same username anywhere else
+ayo. username's pronounced similarly to "rough spriggan"; I indeed had a Beyblade phase back then. *most of the time I go by the same username anywhere else.*

 idk what else to add here atm